Open-Transactions/protocol-docs/content/doctypes/OTmessage.md

 # Document Type `<OTmessage>`

+## Elements and attributes

 * Attribute `version`: String.
 Hard-coded to be `2.0`.
 * Attribute `dateSigned`: Timestamp.
 * Element that is instance of document type _UserCommand_.
+See below.
 * Optional element `ackReplies`.
 Armored list of seen server replies.

 # Base Document Type _UserCommand_